 psychiatric care.
 She is experienced in advanced pathophysiology, health assessments, psychopharmacology, clinical diagnostic skills, psychotherapy, and collaboration of care.
 Her focus is on the promotion and maintenance of health, differential diagnoses, and disease management through the use of pharmacologic and nonpharmacologic interventions, and psychotherapeutic treatment

 modalities, and she provides a patient-centered and trauma-informed approach to care.

 Dione Rowe, DNP, PMHNP-BC

-Dione Rowe earned her Associate Degree in Nursing from USD in 1994, and her B.S. in Nursing from SDSU in 2010.
-She graduated from the University of Missouri, Columbia, in 2015, with a Doctor of Nursing Practice Family Mental Health Nurse Practitioner Degree and became board certified.
+Dione Rowe earned her Associate Degree in Nursing from USD in 1994, and her B.S. in Nursing from SDSU in 2010, graduating from the University of Missouri, Columbia, in 2015, with a Doctorate Degree.
+As a Board-Certified Psychiatric Mental Health Nurse Practitioner, Dione serves a diverse population of clientele throughout the lifespan from pediatric to geriatric.
 Her role in the development and implementation of the Safe Schools Healthy Students grant, conducted on the Rosebud Indian Reservation, was instrumental in beginning a psychiatric clinic for students enrolled in classes on the reservation, providing them weekly psychiatric care via telemedicine.

-She serves a diverse population of clientele throughout the lifespan from pediatric to geriatric.
 Dione lives in Winner, SD, and provides part-time telehealth psychiatric care for MWI to female inmates at the South Dakota Women’s Prison in Pierre, SD.

-Susana Njuakom, PMHNP-BC
+Susana Njuakom, PMHNP-BC, FNP-BC